McIlroy 'taken aback' by Trump golf fallout

 McIlroy, though, says his injury may have been a "blessing in disguise."

-The four-time major winner can overtake Johnson at the head of the rankings if he wins at Mexico's Club de Golf Chapultepec and the current world No. 1 finishes worse than a two-way tie for third.
+Third-ranked McIlroy can overtake Johnson at the top if he wins at Mexico's Club de Golf Chapultepec and the American finishes worse than a two-way tie for third.

+The World Golf Championships event had previously been held at Trump's Doral course in Miami, but moved to Mexico after sponsor Cadillac did not renew its contract.